rioualen/gene-regulation/doc/environments.rst

 Virtual environments
 ==================================================================

-How to run Gene-regulation workflows in virtual environments: tutorials.
+Tutorials on how to run Gene-regulation workflows in virtual environments.

 These protocols were developed on a Unix computer, with the OS LMDE and a 64-bit architecture.
 The virtual machines are developed with the Ubuntu 14.04 OS.

-*Based on gene-regulation v2.0*

-*has to be refreshed*
+Last update: 17/05/09

 VirtualBox
 ----------------------------------------------------------------